Triumphal Entry to Pentecost - the Easter message.

 Ascension Day – Back to Heaven for Jesus

-On End of the sixth week.
-Counting the Omer end of the of Day 42 - 1st of Sivan.
-Timeframe, 46th day from 17th of Nissan the day of the Feast of First Fruits which was the first day after the first weekly Sabbath after Passover Which was on 14th of Nisan.
+The start of the seventh week.
+Counting the Omer end of the of Day 43 - 1st Sivan.
+Timeframe, 46th day from 17th of Nisan the day of the Feast of First Fruits which was the first day after the first weekly Sabbath after Passover which was on 14th of Nisan.
 Pentecost or Shavuot was also known as the feast of weeks is 50 days or 7 weeks plus one day after the Feast of First Fruits.
 Ascension Day or the day Jesus went home was two days earlier.

 Background Reading: Numbers 28:16 “The LORD’s Passover is to take place on the fourteenth day of the first month.
 Read more »

-The Sixth Sunday or 43 days from First Fruits
+The Seventh Sunday or 43 days from First Fruits

 Numbers 28:16-31.
 The first major event happened two days ago - Jesus returned to heaven.
 Pentecost Sunday is a week away in the traditional church calendar.
-The end of the sixth week, or 42 days, and the now seven days to Pentecost.
+The start of the sixth week, or 43 days, and the now eight days to Pentecost.
+43rd Day of counting the Omer – 1st of Sivan.

 Background Reading: Annual Offerings: Numbers 28:16 “The LORD's Passover is to take place on the fourteenth day of the first month.
 17 You are to hold a festival on the fifteenth day of this month for seven days, during which time unleavened bread is to be eaten.”
 Read more »